JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-learning-resources.md

 interoperability, and building full, industry-level applications.
 * **Resources for library creators**: If your goal is to build reusable multiplatform libraries, use this section for API guidelines, documentation tools (Dokka), and tutorials on publishing to Maven Central.
-* **Essential community resources** (all levels): These are ongoing sources of information, updates, and support, including Slack channels, newsletters, podcasts, and official blogs.

 <tabs>
 <tab id="all-resources" title="All">